-Like many other hosting companies, Bluehost offers a free domain name with it’s shared hosting and WordPress hosting services.
+Like many other hosting companies, Bluehost offers a free domain name with its shared hosting and WordPress hosting services.

 It’s a common pricing strategy that can get more customers in the door despite Bluehost losing initial profits.

-However, despite offering a free domain, this deal doesn’t last forever.
+However, despite offering a free domain, this free domain deal doesn’t last forever.
 The domain name is only free for the first year.
 Additionally, it does not include domain privacy.
 All domain names purchased through Bluehost require additional privacy which starts at $15 per year.

-If you’re interested in VPS or dedicated servers, unfortunately you won’t enjoy a free domain on these packages.
+If you’re interested in VPS or dedicated servers, unfortunately, you won’t enjoy a free domain on these packages.

 All in all, Bluehost’s domain prices are on par with the industry averages, even with most of the renewal costs.
 Some domain extensions are more expensive than the average but still within reason.

-Bluehost Customer Support: Can Bluehost Help Me?
+Customer Support: Can They Help Me?